Zardanjan

-Zardanjan (زردنجان, also Romanized as Zardanjān and Zardenjan; also known as Zardanjān Jey) is a village in Jey Rural District, in the Central District of Isfahan County, Isfahan Province, Iran.
-At the 2006 census, its population was 697, in 188 families.
+Zardanjan (زردنجان) (Note: Also romanized as Zardanjān and Zardenjan; also known as Zardanjān Jey) is a village in Jey Rural District of the Central District in Isfahan County, Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 697 in 188 households.
+The following census in 2011 counted 797 people in 232 households.
+The 2016 census measured the population of the village as 712 people in 221 households.